Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 RightLowLeg,12
 RightFoot,13
 ```
 If there is no mapped landmark, you don't need to list it.
 For example, index 3 is missing.
-It means that, in this bvh file, the 3rd definition, `MV_INFERENCE_HUMAN_POSE_THORAX`, is not defined and not used.
+It means that, in this BVH file, the third definition, `MV_INFERENCE_HUMAN_POSE_THORAX` is not defined and not used.

 ## Prerequisites